Dear Moms and Dads,

 What external factors affect acne?

 Your skin is a living organ, and it has an opinion about what you're putting on it.
-Because it absorbs about 60% of what you're applying, it's not that different than what you're eating.
+Because it absorbs roughly 60% of what you're applying, it's not that different than what you're eating.
 If you're using junky skincare or makeup, you're going to see the effects on your skin.
 What do I mean by junky?
 I mean made of chemicals (some of which are harming your health and the planet) and fake smells and colors, rather than high-quality, natural ingredients.
 If you want to know more about what certain ingredients can do to your health, hop on this blog post and read all about it.

 In the meantime, I'd love to give you some options for healthy skincare and makeup, as well as a few general pointers!